 - HR Development: How can training programs be managed to incorporate new development opportunities such as mentoring and learning during short projects?

 - Skills Governance: How can we align the response to employees' development aspirations with the strategic workforce planning challenges related to key skills and resource planning?

 The new mobilisation model helps to decompartmentalize the movement of internal resources.
 Former prerequisites like a specific level of seniority, being on the list of top potentials, or requiring managerial approval to change roles are no longer applicable.

 Previous formalities had been constraining career paths and negatively impacting performance, talent retention and the company's overall attractiveness.These new collaborative spaces allow employees to translate their skills into cross-functional, meaningful activities aligned with their aspirations.
 Improved visibility and transparency redefine the relationship between talent ability and the organisation.
 Managers can optimise resource allocation by emphasising a department's design as a collection of projects.

 Many conditions are essential for the successful transition to agility:

-- Secondly, the technological dimension provided by AI and Machine Learning should be considered as a gas pedal, and a positive perception of them is essential.
-Mistrust of AI is still tenacious.
-Often due to a fear of change, a work of education and concrete presentation of its use cases promotes an excellent understanding of the opportunities that this intelligence offers.
+- Secondly, the technological aspect offered by AI and Machine Learning should be viewed as an accelerator, and fostering a positive perception of these technologies is crucial.
+Trust issues surrounding AI persist, often stemming from a fear of change.
+An educational effort and concrete presentation of its use cases can enhance understanding of the opportunities presented by this technology.

-- Finally, there are many cultural repercussions for managers, but also process consequences for the HR function; anticipating these issues and surrounding yourself with a team and partners is highly recommended.
+- Lastly, there are numerous cultural implications for managers and process-related consequences for the HR function.
+Anticipating these issues and assembling a team and partners for support is highly advisable.